First Republic Bank (FRC) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for First Republic Bank (FRC) is $143.09, which is $28.54 above the current market price.
-The public float for FRC is 181.64M, and currently, short sellers hold a 2.57% ratio of that floaft.
-The average trading volume of FRC on March 08, 2023 was 1.61M shares.
+The average price point forecasted by analysts for First Republic Bank (FRC) is $142.50, which is $61.47 above the current market price.
+The public float for FRC is 181.64M, and currently, short sellers hold a 2.75% ratio of that float.
+The average trading volume of FRC on March 13, 2023 was 1.76M shares.

 FRC’s Market Performance

-The stock of First Republic Bank (FRC) has seen a -6.02% decrease in the past week, with a -20.00% drop in the past month, and a -8.38% fall in the past quarter.
-The volatility ratio for the week is 2.37%, and the volatility levels for the past 30 days are at 2.42% for FRC.
-The simple moving average for the last 20 days is -10.61% for FRC stock, with a simple moving average of -16.10% for the last 200 days.
+FRC’s stock has seen a -33.65% decrease for the week, with a -41.96% drop in the past month and a -30.15% fall in the past quarter.
+The volatility ratio for the week is 26.34%, and the volatility levels for the past 30 days are at 8.05% for First Republic Bank The simple moving average for the last 20 days is -34.23% for FRC stock, with a simple moving average of -40.44% for the last 200 days.

 Analysts’ Opinion of FRC